Alessio2704/monte-carlo-simulator/README.md

 The project is cleanly separated into two main components: a Python **compiler** and a C++ **engine**.
 This modular structure separates the user-facing language tools from the high-performance computation core.

+The compilation process now generates a structured JSON recipe with distinct execution phases, making the engine's job clear and scalable.

 ```mermaid
 graph TD;
     A["<b>ValuaScript File (.vs)</b><br/><i>Human-Readable Model</i>"] -- "vsc my_model.vs --run" --> B["<b>vsc Compiler (Python)</b><br/><i>Validates, translates, & executes</i>"];